Youth Basketball Injuries

 Most of these injuries are MCL (medial collateral ligament) sprains or tears.
-The MCL is on the inside of the knee joint and it stabilizes the area.
-Use the aforementioned R.I.C.E. method to treat the injury.
+The MCL is on the inside of the knee joint, and it stabilizes the area.
+Use the R.I.C.E. above method to treat the injury.
 MCL tears usually heal in a few days; MCL strains may require a few weeks.
 Again, be sure the injury is completely healed because re-injuring an injured knee is a serious matter.

-Basketball injuries are quite common, but fortunately, most of them are not very serious and are rather easy to prevent.
+Basketball injuries are quite common, but fortunately, most of them are not very serious and are relatively easy to prevent.
 With a little forethought, your future All-Star can most likely make it through the season unscathed.